Guidelines for Grant Awards

 So that the impact of its grants can be measured and meaningfully assessed, the Foundation favors well-defined, discrete projects.
 Requests intended to provide support of an organization's general operating budget generally receive lower priority ranking.

 For similar reasons, the Foundation prefers that its grants fund projects, either in their entirety or in substantial part, rather than a small part of a large-budget undertaking..

-Bonnell Cove is not a large Foundation and its grants are generally limited to approximately to $10,000.
+Bonnell Cove is not a large Foundation and its grants are generally limited to approximately to $10,000 or less.
 While we accept and will consider application from non-profits of any size, we wish our grants to be impactful to the recipients.
 For this reason, we favor organizations which lack substantial operating budgets.

 All applicants must be tax-exempt under Section 501(c)(3) of the U.S. Internal Revenue Code and must be classified as "not a private foundation" under Section 509(a).
 Applications must include the following: